-Nanaimo First Aid can easily be reached by public transportation and private vehicles.
-The facilities are very high end – with the latest training equipment for standard first aid classes.
+First Aid Classes in Nanaimo can easily be reached by public transportation and private vehicles.
+The facilities are very high-end – with the latest training equipment for standard first aid classes.
 If you’re looking for quality training for very affordable rates, Nanaimo First Aid is for you!
 Visit the homepage for additional details on training (classes, rates, schedules) and an online application for you can use to sign up.
 Standard first aid training has never been better until Nanaimo First Aid!

 - Cardiopulmonary resuscitation